alexisgrenon/site-akia/content/_index.en.md

       title: A product that looks like you
       description: >-
         Original, corporate, clean, elegant, artistic, there is something for everyone.
-But the important thing is that it is true to the identity of your company
+But the important thing is that it is true to your company's identity
     - class: color-three
       icon: fa fa-question
-      title: Une équipe à l’écoute
+      title: A team that listens
-      description: >-
+      description: >
-        Notre équipe est là pour répondre à vos questions et écouter vos préoccupations.
-Parce que le web c’est pas toujours facile à comprendre!
+        Our team is here to answer your questions and listen to your concerns.
+        Because the web is not always easy to get!
   description1: >
     Akia is a team of passionate programmers and web marketers.
 Web platforms and e-commerce is our specialty.